-- i. informed of any feasible alternatives under the waiver; and - given the choice of either institutional or home and community-based services. - Procedures.
-Specify the state's procedures for informing eligible individuals (or their legal representatives) of the feasible alternatives available under the waiver and allowing these individuals to choose either institutional or waiver services. request through the Medicaid agency or the operating agency (if applicable).
+- i. informed of any feasible alternatives under the waiver; and - ii. given the choice of either institutional or home and community-based services. - a.
+Procedures.
+Specify the state's procedures for informing eligible individuals (or their legal representatives) of the feasible alternatives available under the waiver and allowing these individuals to choose either institutional or waiver services.
 Identify the form(s) that are employed to document freedom of choice.
-The form or forms are available to CMS upon
+The form or forms are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).